ut-code/security/README.md

 This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

-### Installation
+### Setup

 ```
-$ yarn
+$ make setup
 ```

 ### Local Development

 ```
-$ yarn start
+$ make start
 ```

-This command starts a local development server and opens up a browser window.
-Most changes are reflected live without having to restart the server.
+This command starts a local development server on port 4000 and opens up a localhost:4000.

 ### Build

 ```
-$ yarn build
+$ make build
 ```

 This command generates static content into the `build` directory and can be served using any static contents hosting service.